juiceboxh3ro/error-report/README.md

 # JFZ Error Reports

-### Feel free to fork this and make suggestions for features or styles you want the submission form to have.
+### Feel free to fork this and make suggestions for features or styles you'd like to see.
-### This app uses React and Firebase.
+### This app uses React and Postgres.

-### Currently the plan is to add a login to allow mentors, moderators, and admin from the From Zero!
-Discord servers to review submitted reports to make sure that they are indeed errors and that the submitted content is not vulgar.
+### Reports are reviewed manually to make sure that they are indeed errors and that the submitted content is not vulgar.

 # Getting Started
 ### Clone this repo